syuvivida/xtozh_common/lxplus_batch/skimming/README.md

 ## Prepare inputfile that contains a list of NCU ntuples at NCU Tier 3 or Taiwan Tier 2

+You can find the full list of input files here: https://github.com/syuvivida/xtozh_common/tree/80X_analysis/2016data

 Open a new lxplus terminal and log back in

 ```